adiehl96/obsidian-gallery/README.md

 # [Tenative Roadmap](docs/README_Roadmap.md)

 # Release Notes
+## 1.1.5
+ - Caches were not getting generated if there was any delay in app start, moved most startup into a bootstrap process
+ - Globalization work should be done, now I just need to figure out how to translate into a dozen or so languages so it's actually useful

 ## 1.1.4
  - GH#16 Changed how pathing and caching are handled while trying to account for multilingual file paths
  - Some other small cleanup